 Server Requirements.
 All of your data will be hosted on your server, which stores all the data, media, and other files needed for your users to access your company’s information.

-iPoint is based on the FileMaker Pro platform, and as such, has very specific server operating system requirements.
+iPoint is based on the FileMaker Pro platform and has precise server operating system requirements.

 Server Hardware Requirements